The North Carolina Workers’ Compensation Guide was created by H. Bright Linder to help residents obtain maximum compensation for their claim.

 Reporting Injuries to Management

 The other day, someone called me from North Carolina with a serious injury on the job.
 They were afraid to report it to their boss because they were afraid their boss was going to get mad.
 As hard as it might be, you have to report your injury in North Carolina to the employer; more importantly, you have to provide written notice of your injury within 30 days.
 It may make the employer angry.
 You may find that the other supervisors treat you differently.
 If you have a serious injury, however, it’s just not going to go away, so you need to report it, and then you need to hire an experienced attorney that can help you report your injury in a more legal way in writing in a way that’s going to perfect your claim in North Carolina and protect your interest.
 If you’ve been seriously hurt, you may not be able to work, and your injuries may not show up right away.
-They may show up a month, six weeks, or even several months down the line, but you know how your body feels, so if you need more help with a serious injury in North Carolina and perfecting that claim, please call my office, and we’ll be glad to help.
+They may show up a month, six weeks, or even several months down the line, but you know how your body feels, so if you need more help with a serious injury in Richmond County, NC and perfecting that claim, please call my office, and we’ll be glad to help.

 Workers’ Comp with Unemployment Benefits

 Recently, someone from North Carolina called me and explained to me they were receiving workers’ compensation benefits, but they were getting some negative vibes from the company nurse case manager and from the insurance adjuster.
 They were worried.
 They wanted to know if they should go ahead and apply for unemployment benefits, in the event that their workers’ comp checks got cut off.